cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Bc\ ..............
 This directory and the ones below contain the utility
-                   BC for calculations with arbitrary precision.
+                   bc for calculations with arbitrary precision.
 It belongs to "NT.exe", from where it can be started directly.
                    Only bc.exe and bc.1.txt are part of the original distribution; the remaining BC files are from the "NT.exe"